github-api-cl

 With keywords input, REPL won't ask you anything, just call https://api.github.com/users/lisp/repos?type=\"public\"&direction=\"test\".

-As example shows, :username fills api slot, :type & :direction fill parameters, :neither-slots-nor-parameter is useless in this api.
+As example shows, :username fills api slot, :type & :direction are used for parameters.
+Meanwhile :neither-slots-nor-parameter doesn't play any role in this API.

 Authorization

-When you need authorization, you can put :token, :user-name and :passd in github-client:github-api-call as keywords.
+When you need authorization, you can include :token, :user-name and :passd in github-client:github-api-call as keywords.

-• If you input :token, will use token you input
+• If you input :token, will use token you provided

 • If no :token given but client has token already, it will use token stored in client